wp-plugins/edd-variable-pricing-descriptions/readme.txt

 == Screenshots ==

 1. The new "Option Description" input fields
-2. The new field values being outputed onto the front-end
+2. The new field values being outputted onto the front-end

-== Changelog ==
+== Change log ==

 = 1.0.2 =
 * Fix: Undefined Index PHP Notice